Installation

 -

 The maximum number of slave devices available to connect varies according to the authentication method, number of users, and number of devices.
-Also note that the number of slave devices affects the authentication speed.
+Also note that the number of slave devices affects the authentication performance.

 -

-For more information, contact the Suprema technical support team.
+- For more information, contact the Suprema Technical Support Team.

 Connecting to Secure I/O 2